quickwit-oss/tantivy-cli/README.md

 ## Installing the tantivy CLI.

-There are simple way to add the  `tantivy` CLI to your computer.
+There are a couple ways to add the  `tantivy` CLI to your computer.

 If you are a rust programmer, you probably have `cargo` installed and you can just run `cargo install tantivy-cli`.

-Alternatively, if you are on `Linux 64bits`, you can directly download a static binary:  [binaries/linux_x86_64/](http://fulmicoton.com/tantivy-files/binaries/linux_x86_64/tantivy), and save it in a directory of your system's `PATH`.
+Alternatively, if you are on 64-bit Linux, you can directly download a static binary:  [binaries/linux_x86_64/](http://fulmicoton.com/tantivy-files/binaries/linux_x86_64/tantivy), and save it in a directory on your system's `PATH`.